British Citizenship Application Guide

 - you have held Indefinite Leave to Remain for 12 months or more, or

-- you have held an EU Permanent Residence Card for 12 months or more.
+- you have held EU Settled Status for 12 months or more.

-Spouse’s of British Citizens can apply for naturalisation after three years if:
+Spouse’s of British Citizens can apply for naturalisation having resided in the UK for three years if:

 - they have Indefinite Leave to Remain, or